gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/docs/README.md

 The power is distributed from the top of the rack using a managed distribution unit (iMDU).
 This monitors power to all of the devices and allows remote turning on and off of each box.

+The equipment on each site is connected to a separate private network which is behind a NAT firewall and can only be accessed through a VPN.
+The overall network has overlapping private address spaces for each station.

 The station is connected to the studio through an optical network backed up by a 5G connection.
 Two Draytek routers are designated as Primary and Secondary connections and present a single virtual address to the subnet which is the same no matter which primary or the secondary router is currently being used.